TheCalculatorsHub

 Ideal Weight Ranges by Breed Size

 Because dogs range from 2-pound Chihuahuas to 200-pound Great Danes, ideal weight varies enormously.
-The five standard size categories used by most veterinary guidelines are:
+The five standard size categories used in most veterinary guidelines, along with typical healthy weight ranges, are shown below.
+The Association for Pet Obesity Prevention's BCS tool provides breed-specific reference charts alongside the standard scale for more detailed comparisons.

 How to Assess Your Dog's Condition at Home

-Veterinarians use both visual inspection and physical touch (palpation) to assign a BCS.
-You can do a basic home assessment:
+Veterinarians use both visual inspection and physical palpation to assign a BCS.
+You can carry out a basic home assessment using the same three-point check.

 Ribs: Run your fingers along your dog's ribcage.
 At ideal weight, you should feel each rib without pressing hard, but not see them visibly.
 If ribs are prominently visible, the dog is underweight.
 If you cannot feel ribs without firm pressure, the dog is overweight.

 Waist: Look at your dog from above.
 There should be a visible waist indentation behind the ribs.
-A dog with no visible waist when viewed from above is likely overweight.
+A dog with no visible waist is likely overweight.

 Abdomen: Viewed from the side, the abdomen should tuck up behind the ribcage.
 A pendulous or sagging abdomen indicates excess weight.